Software Engineering | Agile Development Models

 - It is recommended that the development team size should be kept small (5 to 9 people) to help the team members meaningfully engage in face-to-face communication and have collaborative work environment.

-- Agile development process usually deploy Pair Programming.
+- Agile development process usually deploys Pair Programming.
 In Pair programming, two programmers work together at one work-station.
 One does coding while the other reviews the code as it is typed in.
 The two programmers switch their roles every hour or so.

 - It reduces total development time of the whole project.